YoungBoy Never Broke Again: 2018–2019: Until Death Call My Name and AI YoungBoy 2

 Gaulden released the single "Outside Today" on January 6, 2018.
-The song became Gaulden's highest charting song, peaking at number 31 on the Billboard Hot 100.
-He announced his debut studio album, Until Death Call My Name on January 11, shortly after signing a joint venture deal with Atlantic Records.
+The song became Gaulden's highest-charting song, peaking at number 31 on the Billboard Hot 100.
+He announced his debut studio album, Until Death Call My Name on January 11, 2018.
+The album's second single "Diamond Teeth Samurai", an interpolation of Lil Wayne's October 1999, "Tha Block Is Hot" was released on April 2, 2018, just three weeks prior to the release of the album.
+The song peaked at No. 59 on the Billboard Hot 100.
 The album was released on April 27, 2018.
+Following the release of "Villain" on June 21, 2018, Gaulden released a reloaded version of Until Death Call My Name which featured guest appearances from Offset and Lil Uzi Vert on June 28, 2018.

 Despite being arrested in February 2018, Gaulden promised a new mixtape.
 Gaulden was released from jail on March 15, and his next mixtape Master The Day Of Judgement was released on May 19, 2018.
 Throughout the summer of 2018, Gaulden released a series of four EPs, each containing four tracks.
-The first of which, 4Respect, was released on August 24, followed by 4Freedom, 4Loyalty and 4WhatImportant on August 30, September 6 and 14, respectively.
+The first of which, 4Respect, was released on August 24, followed by 4Freedom, 4Loyalty, and 4WhatImportant on August 30, September 6, and 14, respectively.
 In conjunction with the final part being released, all four EPs were combined into a 16-track compilation titled 4Respect 4Freedom 4Loyalty 4WhatImportant.
 On September 7, Gaulden released his mixtape Decided, featuring a sole guest appearance from Trippie Redd.
 On December 20, Gaulden released another mixtape, Realer, featuring guest appearances from Lil Baby and Plies.